datacamp/asana/README.md

 remotes::install_github("datacamp/asana")
 ```

+Get an API token from Asana by doing the following steps.
+More information is under "Personal Access Token" [here](https://asana.com/guide/help/api/api).

+- Click your profile photo from the topbar in Asana
+- Select My Profile Settings…
+- Open the Apps tab
+- Click Manage Developer Apps
+- Click + Create New Personal Access Token

-Get an API token from Asana and make sure to set it in your `.Renviron` file.
+Make sure to set it in your `.Renviron` file.
 You can run `usethis::edit_r_environ()` to automatically pull up your `.Renviron` file in RStudio for editing.

 ```
 ASANA_ACCESS_TOKEN=xxxxxx